 Perl is a popular scripting language.
-It is very powerful, has been around for a long time, and broadly available.
+It is very powerful, has been around for a long time, and is broadly available.
 It is even free.
 Amazon.com, one of the most famous web sites in history, was originally written in perl.
 (For speed, many parts of amazon.com have been rewritten in faster languages.)
 Perl makes things easy for the programmer, at the expense of being slower than C and C++.

 The Web means your favorite browser, such as Microsoft Internet Explorer, Mozilla Firefox, Opera, or even Lynx.
-You will create web pages dynamically, using forms, checkboxes, radio buttons, fill in the blanks, and press "submit."
-You will learn to create those web pages, and respond to the data entered into them.
+You will create web pages dynamically, using forms, checkboxes, radio buttons, fill-in blanks, and "submit" buttons.
+You will respond to the data entered into them.
 We will use CGI, the common gateway interface standard, as our processing method.